cbalan/go-stepflow-examples/kubernetes-controller/README.md

 # kubernetes-controller
 Sample process orchestrator powered by:
-- Kubernetes custom controller infrastructure to act as an api frontend and persistent storage.
+- Kubernetes custom controller infrastructure to act as an api frontend and state persistent storage.
 - StepFlow library used to describe a multi step process.

 The custom controller [Reconcile](./internal/controller/sample_controller.go#L58) function is the integration point